 • In a laboratory study: cow’s milk stimulated growth of prostate cancer cells by 30%.

 • With Parkinson’s disease, the risk increases by 17% for each daily cup of milk.
-Also cheese may be a long-term factor.
-This may be caused by the presence of pesticides/neurotoxins/PCBs.

 In “The End of Alzheimer’s”, Doctor Bredesen recommends minimising dairy consumption, as it’s linked to some of the 36 ways that the brain can be stressed, leading to Alzheimer’s Disease.